-The lady’s maid was the servant who attended to the appearance of middle- and upper-class ladies.
-Employed directly by the lady of the house, duties included helping her mistress with her hair, cosmetics and wardrobe.
+The lady’s maid was a servant who attended to the appearance of middle- and upper-class ladies.
+Her duties included helping her mistress with her hair, cosmetics and wardrobe.
 Lower-class and poorer women would not have had the means to hire staff.
 Instead, they would have dealt with all aspects of their appearance and the running of the household.
-Here we look what being a lady’s maid involved and the skills needed to be a proficient personal servant.
+Here we look at what being a lady’s maid involved and the skills needed to be a proficient personal servant.

 The Lady's Maid

 The lady’s maid was a personal servant employed by the mistress of the house.
 Therefore, she would report directly to – and only to – her mistress.